 Autumn should be walked in, listened to, breathed and touched.
 Autumn is definitely a time for photography.
 In fact, producing half a dozen good pictures of rich, autumn colours should be compulsory for anyone with a camera.

-The colours are fantastic – the oranges, red, yellows and browns.
-But often it’s the light makes them really spectacular – because the sun is lower in the sky it’s more likely to stream though trees, punching the colour with it.
-Unless, in the dark of the night the chilling mist has risen to shroud the landscape in mystery.
+The colours are fantastic – the oranges, reds, yellows and browns.
+All made more spectacular by the light from the sun shining low in the sky, streaming through the trees, punching out the colour.
+Unless, in the dark of the night, the chilling mist has risen to shroud the landscape in mystery.

-Bloated spiders spin colossal webs that the morning dew hangs from in tiny lenses focusing sunbeams into strings of fairy lights.
+Bloated spiders spin colossal webs, strung with tiny lenses made from morning dew, focusing sunbeams into lines of fairy lights.
 While birds come back to the gardens searching for treats to fatten them up for winter, squirrels scamper through branches and flower beds burying family-packs of conkers and acorns.

-The camera might have been invented for autumn – a tool for saving splendours to enjoy later in the grey of winter.
+The camera might almost have been invented for autumn – a tool for saving splendours to savour in the grey of winter.